Deere, UAW reach tentative agreement that UAW says includes economic gains and quality healthcare

-More than 10 workers and family members gathered outside the John Deere Seeding Plant in Moline waving blue and white UAW signs at passing cars with vigor
+More than 10 workers and family members gathered outside the John Deere Seeding Plant in Moline, Ill. waving blue and white UAW signs at passing cars with vigor

 Deere & Co. and the United Automobile, Aerospace, and Agricultural Implement Workers of America reached a tentative agreement, according to a press release from the UAW and a post on Deere's corporate page on Saturday.